readyapi/cligenius/docs/tutorial/parameter-types/file.md

 ## `FileBinaryWrite`

-To write binary data you can use `types.FileBinaryWrite`.
+To write binary data you can use `cligenius.FileBinaryWrite`.

 You would write `bytes` to it.